EmeraldWither/AbilitesManhunt/README.md

 #### Notice for Developers:
 This plugin WILL require Java 16 to compile and to run.
 Please ensure that you have this in your IDE.

+This branch is for integrating MySQL to the plugin.
 ----------------------------------------------------------
 #### Version 1.2.2 has been released!
 You can check it out here : https://github.com/EmeraldWither/AbilitesManhunt/releases/tag/v1.2.2